SIGN UP TO OUR NEWS!

 Day 3: Les Gets to La Clusaz

 The optional extras are at the end of the day.
-Heading up to the lakeside cafe at the Chapelle des Confins (1420m) is an extremely pleasant way to spend the afternoon.
+Heading up to the lakeside cafe at the Chapelle des Confins (1420m) is a fantastic way to spend the afternoon.
 Meanwhile, the Col de la Croix Fry (1460m) from the Manigod side will not disappoint those wanting more of a challenge.

 Classic route: 58km with 1500m ascent [ride profile]